 Comfort (5–17 kg)

 Comfort is the only fit that can be combined with our night diaper.
-Most people need Comfort together with the night diaper to get through the whole night — some manage with a prefold and a boost, but Comfort gives you the option to adapt to what your child needs.
+Most people need Comfort together with the night diaper to get through the whole night — some manage with a prefold and a boost, but Comfort gives you the option to adapt to what your particular child needs.

 Choice 2 — System: Cover or Pocket?

-Cover — fewer loose parts, less laundry
+Cover — fewer loose parts, less washing

 Pocket — prepared in advance, easy to put on